Battle of Dragoslavele: Aftermath

 Von Morgen's efforts to press on faltered at Dragoslavele.
 Although his Corps was a tantalizing 8 miles from Câmpulung, Morgen's forces would make little further progress throughout the following month.
 Having retaken the initiative in this sector of the front, the Romanians pressed on their attack and - on the following day (28 October) - recaptured the village of Lerești.
 The village had been taken by the Central Powers a short while prior.

 Câmpulung was finally taken on 29 November, but not because the Romanian defenses faltered.
 Despite repeated attacks, the Germans had failed to break through the Romanian lines.
 However, not allowing its western flank to be enveloped, the Romanian 1st Army retreated towards the east, and the unbroken Romanian defenses had to be abandoned one by one.
 Ultimately, it was the advance from the west of other German troops that finally allowed Morgen's forces to occupy Câmpulung.

-Von Morgen argued that much more of the Romanian Army could have been captured if a breakthrough would have been achieved at Câmpulung.
+Von Morgen argued that much more of the Romanian Army could have been captured if a breakthrough had been achieved at Câmpulung.
 He insisted that this would have achieved "a real victory, a Cannae, a Tannenberg".

+Mausoleum

+The Mausoleum of Mateiaș, also known as the Heroes' Mausoleum, is a monument dedicated to the Romanian soldiers who fought in World War I. The ossuary houses the remains of over 2,100 soldiers in 31 crypts.
+Built in 1928–1935, the mausoleum is located on Mateiaș Hill, in Valea Mare-Pravăț commune.
+Nearby passes European route E574 (DN73), which goes from Câmpulung, 11 km to the southeast, towards Dragoslavele, 7 km to the north, and on through the Rucăr-Bran Pass to Brașov.